Should You Get a 15 year Mortgage or Invest?

 Remember, debt is like a negative bond.
 Debt INCREASES your risk, so it more often than not increases returns.

 If you have enough income, the obvious answer is pay off debt AND invest, it doesn’t matter which you prioritize.
 Use the debt snowball, or avalanche, both end well.
+If you are advanced, use the cash flow index, or even a reverse mortgage!

 Whatever you decide to do, a 15-year vs a 30-year mortgage, at least get your yearly Roth and your employer match!